-- E. ASSOCIATION notices, logos, and decals shall not be permitted on any CITY property or equipment except as provided for in this Article, paragraph D. - F. ASSOCIATION officers and board members shall be allowed reasonable access to City telephones, email, and other communications technology to conduct normal ASSOCIATION business.
+- C. ASSOCIATION notices, logos, and decals shall not be permitted on any CITY property or equipment except as provided for in this Article, paragraph B. - D. ASSOCIATION officers and board members shall be allowed reasonable access to CITY telephones, email, and other communications technology to conduct normal ASSOCIATION business.
 The CITY agrees to provide the ASSOCIATION with an account number to access CITY copy machines.
-The ASSOCIATION, in turn, agrees to reimburse the CITY for the cost of copies produced on CITY copiers. - G. New Employee Orientation.
-In accordance with Assembly Bill 119, the CITY shall notify the ASSOCIATION Board when a new employee is hired into the bargaining unit.
+The ASSOCIATION, in turn, agrees to reimburse the CITY for the cost of copies produced on CITY copiers. - E. New Employee Orientation.
+The CITY shall notify the ASSOCIATION Board when a new employee is hired into the bargaining unit.
 The Board will notify the CITY when a new employee has signed a membership card authorizing membership dues deduction and when such deductions shall begin.
 The CITY shall also, upon request, provide the ASSOCIATION Board lists of employees in the bargaining unit.
-The CITY shall also provide reasonable paid release time for one ASSOCIATION Board member to meet with a new employee for the purpose of discussing membership in the ASSOCIATION. - H. Dues Deductions.
+The CITY shall also provide reasonable paid release time for one ASSOCIATION Board member to meet with a new employee for the purpose of discussing membership in the ASSOCIATION. - F. Dues Deductions.
 The CITY shall deduct dues on a regular payroll basis from the pay of all ASSOCIATION members.
 Such deductions shall be authorized in writing on a form approved and provided by the ASSOCIATION for this purpose.
 The membership cards shall be retained by the ASSOCIATION.
 The CITY shall rely on a certification from the ASSOCIATION for the authorization, modification, or cancellation of any/all dues deductions.
-The CITY shall remit such funds to the ASSOCIATION within thirty (30) days following their deduction. - I. Maintenance of Membership.
-Unless prohibited by law, any employee in the ASSOCIATION who has authorized ASSOCIATION dues deductions on July 1, 2019 (the effective date of this Memorandum of Understanding) or at any time subsequent to the effective date of this Memorandum of Understanding, shall continue to have such dues deductions made by the CITY during the term of this Memorandum of Understanding, provided however, that any employee in the ASSOCIATION may terminate such dues during the month of June of each year of the Memorandum of Understanding by notifying the ASSOCIATION in writing of his/her election to terminate dues deduction.
+The CITY shall remit such funds to the ASSOCIATION within thirty (30) days following their deduction. - G. Maintenance of Membership.
+Unless prohibited by law, any employee in the ASSOCIATION who has authorized ASSOCIATION dues deductions on July 1, 2019, or at any time subsequent to that date, shall continue to have such dues deductions made by the CITY during the term of this MOU, provided however, that any employee in the ASSOCIATION may terminate such dues during the month of June of each year of the MOU by notifying the ASSOCIATION in writing of their election to terminate dues deduction.
 Such notification shall be delivered in person or by U.S. Mail to an ASSOCIATION Board member and contain the employee's name, job classification, department, and signature indicating the employee no longer wishes to be a member of the ASSOCIATION.
+The

-The ASSOCIATION will notify the CITY's Human Resources Office within a reasonable time thereafter and request the CITY to process dues cancellations within the next available pay period.
+ASSOCIATION will notify the CITY's Human Resources Office within a reasonable time thereafter and request the CITY to process dues cancellations within the next available pay period.

-J. Indemnification.
-In accordance with Senate Bill 866, the ASSOCIATION shall indemnify, defend, and hold the CITY harmless against any liability arising from any claims, demands, or other action relating to the CITY's compliance with the terms of this Section.
+H. Indemnification.
+The ASSOCIATION shall indemnify, defend, and hold the CITY harmless against any liability arising from any claims, demands, or other actions relating to the CITY's compliance with the terms of this Article.